Shannon Hill

 Founder & Principal

 I didn't set out to work in operations.
 No little girl dreams wistfully of optimizing workflows.
 Early in my career, I just kept running into problems that needed solving—processes that didn't exist, systems that were breaking, gaps that were causing friction.
 So I built what was needed.
 I didn't know what an "SOP" was.
 I just saw the need and figured it out how to make the solutions repeatable.
 That pattern resurfaced everywhere I worked: someone would need structure, I'd build it, and it would work.
-Eventually I realized this wasn't just problem-solving—it was operations.
-And I was unusually good at it.
+Eventually I learned what I was doing naturally had a term: Operations.

 I've spent 10 years being the person departments and companies bring in when they need operational infrastructure built from scratch or rebuilt entirely.